Placement of Microservices-based IoT Applications in Fog Computing: A Taxonomy and Future Directions: Performance Evaluation

 \subsection{Research Gaps}

-Based on the analysis of existing works presented in Table \ref{table:tax4Works}, we identified the following gaps related to the evaluation of placement algorithms developed for microservices-based application placement within Edge/Fog environments. \begin{enumerate} \item Lack of use in practical test-beds is one of the prominent drawbacks of currently used evaluation approaches.
-The majority of the available works use numerical evaluations or simulations to evaluate the performance of their placement policies but fail to validate them on real test-beds.
+Based on the analysis of existing works presented in Table \ref{table:tax4Works}, we identified the following gaps related to the evaluation of placement algorithms developed for microservices-based application placement within Fog environments. \begin{enumerate} \item Lack of use in practical test beds is one of the prominent drawbacks of currently used evaluation approaches.
+The majority of the available works use numerical evaluations or simulations to evaluate the performance of their placement policies but fail to validate them on real test beds.
 Thus, overheads related to orchestration tasks (i.e., service discovery, load balancing, auto-scaling etc.), failure characteristics, resource contention among microservices, etc., are not accurately captured.
 Moreover, the suitability of the Edge/Fog devices to act as the placement engine that runs the algorithms is not evaluated in practical settings.

 \item As Edge/Fog computing paradigms are still relatively new and yet to be adopted by the service providers, simulators play a significant role in evaluating placement policies.
 However, this requires a standard open-source simulator for use among the research community and continuous improvements through collaboration.
-As microservices-based application placement in Fog environments is still in its infancy, we see the increased use of custom simulators due to the lack of open-source simulators that capture all related aspects of the microservice orchestration.
+As microservices-based application placement in Fog environments is still in its infancy, we see the increased use of custom simulators due to the lack of open-source simulators that capture all related aspects of microservice orchestration.

-\item Lack of real-world traces or actual implementations of applications for the deployment within test-beds is another significant gap in current research.
+\item Lack of real-world traces or actual implementations of applications for the deployment within test beds is another significant gap in current research.
 The existing benchmark applications do not include IoT applications, making it harder to capture their characteristics accurately. \end{enumerate}